simesy/coredev/README.md

 ## Dependencies

-This assumes Lando and Ahoy.
+This project currently assumes Lando and Ahoy.
+I would like to add straight docker-compose alongside Lando.

 Ahoy is just a simple command runner.
-You can in theory just run the commands as they appear in `.ahoy.yml`, or some Lando "tooling" PRs would be welcome.
+I would like to move this to Lando tooling because Ahoy isn't good for Windows.

 ## Quick steps

 ```
 git clone
-ahoy setup          # Destructive of anything that might be in ./drupal-91x.
+ahoy setup          # Destructive of anything that might be in ./91x directory.
 lando start         # Bring up the containers.
 ahoy install        # Install Drupal at https://coredev.lndo.site and get a login url.
 ahoy drush status   # Should show a functioning site.
-ahoy patch SOMEURL  # See notes.
+ahoy apply SOMEURL  # See notes.
 ```

 ## Some detail